-Where there are places available for some but not all applicants within a particular criterion, distance from home to school will be the deciding factor, with preference given to those whose home address is nearest to the school, when measured in a straight line (i.e. as the crow flies) from the centre of the home address (including flats) to the centre of the school using the Local Authorities GIS/ONE System.
+Where there are places available for some but not all applicants within a particular criterion, distance from home to school will be the deciding factor, with preference given to those whose home address is nearest to the school, when measured in a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's GIS/ ONE system.

 If you are refused a place at the school you may request to place your child's name on the waiting list.
-Children are placed on the waiting list according to the above oversubscription criteria regardless of when their application was received and within each criterion their place is ordered by shortest distance measured by direct distance from the centre of the home address (including flats) to the centre of the school.
+Children are placed on the waiting list according to the oversubscription criteria regardless of when their application was received and within each criterion their place is ordered by shortest distance measured in a straight line (i.e. as the crow flies) from the centre point of the home address (including flats) to the centre point of the school using the Local Authority's GIS/One system.
 If pupil numbers fall below the published admission number the place will be offered to the child at the top of the waiting list.
-This means a child who is on the waiting list will move down the list if another 'Late' application is received that falls within a higher priority under the oversubscription criteria.
-The Waiting list will be held by the Local Authority for one term in the academic year i.e. 14 December 2012; no list will be kept for any individual school thereafter; either by the Local Authority or by any individual school.
+This means a child who is on the waiting list will move down the list if another 'late' application is received that falls within a higher priority under the oversubscription criteria.
+The waiting list will be held by the Local Authority on behalf of the Governing Body until the end of the Autumn Term.
+No list will be kept thereafter, either by the school or the Local Authority.